 Corporal or physical punishment is the most common form of violence experienced by children, and it is clearly identified as an obvious violation of their rights and as a harmful practice by the Committee on the Rights of the Child.
 The Committee on the Rights of the Child recognises that "[....] different forms of violence against children (such as corporal punishment, bullying, sexual harassment and abuse, and verbal and emotional abuse) are interlinked, and that violence in the family and school contexts reinforce one another.
-Action against violence therefore must take a holistic approach and emphasise non-tolerance of all forms of violence.
-Physical violence and other, more severe, forms of violence are more likely where everyday harassment is tolerated.
-Tolerance of violence in one sphere makes it difficult to resist it in another".
-34 i bíd. para 6,. p.
-250 www.endcorporalpunishment.org/pages/hrlaw/crc\session.html.
+Action against violence therefore must take a holistic approach and emphasise non- tolerance of all forms of violence.
+Physical violence and other, more severe, forms of violence in one sphere makes it difficult to resist it in another".34 www.endcorporalpunishment.org/pages/hrlaw/crc_session.html.
 (Accessed 15th November 2013).
+33 UNICEF, "Implementation Handbook for the Convention on the Rights of the Child", (Fully Revised Third Edition), p.
+260, prepared for UNICEF by: Rachel Hodgkin and Peter Newell, 2007.

-&lt;sup>32 "The Convention and its Treaty Body - The Committee on the Rights of the Child Comments", prepared by: Global Initiative to End All Corporal Punishment of Children. p.
+32 "The Convention and its Treaty Body - The Committee on the Rights of the Child Comments", prepared by: Global Initiative to End All Corporal Punishment of Children. p.
 1 para.
 11. Available at: